Home

 Poison bait is an effective way to kill gophers.
 It may be the most practical approach if you have large areas that are continually infested.
 You invest a little time to distribute the bait in the tunnels.
 It keeps guard till the next invasion comes along.
 Need to kill gophers?
 That’s the quick and easy way.

 Now for the drawback to quick and easy.
-The most common poison in gopher bait is strychnine.
+Traditionally the most common poison in gopher bait was strychnine.
 Nasty stuff.
 Veterinarians shudder when they receive a sick pet and hear the words “got into some gopher bait.”

 There is another type of bait that uses zinc phosphide as the active ingredient.
-This is not as toxic to pets or predatory animals, but will still kill a gopher with one feeding.
+Most retail products for homeowners seem to be going with this poison.
+It is not as toxic to pets or predatory animals from secondary poisoning.
+It will still kill a gopher with one feeding, as it works by causing the formation of a toxic gas in the rodent's digestive tract, a process that does not happen in mammals.

-Unlike the blow-them-up method (See How To Get Rid Of Gophers), this one doesn’t involve fire or explosives.
+Unlike the blow-them-up method (See this inflammatory info.), this one doesn’t involve fire or explosives.
 It uses a smoke ‘em and choke ‘em approach.

 Small gas producing sticks or flares are lit and placed in the tunnel where they smolder.
 Seal that opening.
 Be careful not to extinguish the fuse.
 Look around for any other exit holes that are leaking fumes and seal those quickly.